 However, one of the greatest tragedies of our generation is the confusion between ‘Opportunities’ and ‘Dreams’.
 A lost opportunity does not equate to a lost dream; and keeping your dream alive in the face of rejection will be your enduring hope.

 Rejection should serve as the impetus to perpetually improve your knowledge base and competencies within your area(s) of expertise.
 Commit yourself to this principle, and in time, you will be duly rewarded.

 Equally challenging is convincing prospective financiers that your business idea is viable, and worthy of their investment.
 The odds are, and have always been proverbially stacked against you – that I know all too well.

 However, one ought to remember that, “odds” or not, your dream can be your assured gateway to a better life, and the right opportunity will be your ticket there.

-So as uphill as finding and convincing that prospective recruiter or business financier might seem, your sole mission as a professional seeking new opportunities, should be building a case that irrefutably demonstrates your capacity to deliver.
+So as uphill as finding and convincing that prospective recruiter, business financier or partner might seem, your sole mission as a professional seeking new opportunities, should be building a case that irrefutably demonstrates your capacity to deliver.

-Over the last year, I have found great value in closely examining and “coding” my range of talents and competencies – this in an effort to optimize my contribution to society, while seeking to live a more fulfilled life; and at the heart of this fulfillment for me, is a healthy balance between work, family life, and my spiritual well-being – know your own priorities.
+Over the last year, I have found great value in closely examining and “coding” my range of talents and competencies – this in an effort to optimize my contribution to society, while seeking to live a more fulfilled life; and at the heart of this fulfillment for me, is a healthy balance between work, family life, and my spiritual well-being.
+We ought always be aware of our priorities.